Lampang Airport: Post-war

 In 1946, Thai Airways Company Limited begun commercial flight services at Lampang Airport, transporting passengers using DC-3 aircraft.
 In 1953, an aviation communication and air traffic control tower was constructed at Lampang Airport, with the airport offering aeronautical radio services.
-From 1963-1965, the Department of Commercial Aviation acquired an additional 41 rai, 1 nahn, and 22 square wah of land for airport development.
+From 1963 to 1965, the Department of Commercial Aviation acquired an additional 41 rai, 1 nahn, and 22 square wah of land for airport development.
 In 1965, construction of a concrete passenger terminal building and a 5-storey control tower was completed.
 Additionally, the runway and taxiway surfaces were upgraded to improve performance.
 In 1986, further improvements were made on the runway, taxiway, and apron surfaces.
 The passenger terminal was also expanded to accommodate more passenger.
 In 1991, construction of a DVOR/DME navigation aid building was constructed, funded under the 1990 budget at a cost of 25 million baht.
 In 2012, construction of a new passenger terminal began with a budget of 236 million baht.

 The new terminal at Lampang Airport partially opened on 27 September 2015 and opened to the public on 22 October 2015.

 Lampang Airport has a plan to expand its runway length from 1971 m long to 2150–2200 m long and to add more aircraft parking spaces from 3 to 5 (2016 budget year).